tanikasuresh/DETE-Employee-Exit-Survey-Analysis/README.md

 ```
 ![](https://github.com/tanikasuresh/DETE-Employee-Exit-Survey-Analysis/blob/main/SQL%20Images/3.png)

-Among the respondents who resigned from the company between 2012 and 2014, it seems that slightly more resigned due to some sort of dissatisfaction with the company.
+Among the respondents who resigned from the company between 2012 and 2014, it seems that slightly more did indeed resign due to some sort of dissatisfaction with the company.

 ### Number of responses indicating dissatisfaction based on Age
 ```sql